NCCCO Code of Ethics

 f) Disciplinary Procedures

 (ii) Notification of Formal Investigation.
-If the Executive Director determines that a formal investigation is warranted, the Chairman of the Ethics and Discipline Committee shall be notified.
-Within thirty (30) days of notification of a formal investigation, the Chairman of the Ethics and Discipline Committee shall send written notification to the complainant and the certificant(s) in question regarding the conduct of the investigation.
+If the Chief Executive Officer determines that a formal investigation is warranted, the Chairman of the Ethics and Discipline Committee shall be notified.
+Within 30 days of notification of a formal investigation, the Chairman of the Ethics and Discipline Committee shall send written notification to the complainant and the certificant(s) in question regarding the conduct of the investigation.
 Such notification shall include the complaint and a description of the alleged behaviors involved in the complaint, including the specific sections of the Code of Ethics that are alleged to have been violated.
-The Chairman’s notification shall include a request that the certificant respond in writing to the allegations within thirty (30) days from the date of notification.
+The Chairman’s notification shall include a request that the certificant respond in writing to the allegations within 30 days from the date of notification.
 Unless the Ethics and Discipline Committee or a member of the NCCCO staff has initiated the proceedings itself, the Chairman’s notification shall include the name of the complainant.
 The Chairman’s notification shall be sent by traceable courier.

 (iii) Response to Complaint.
 The certificant’s response to the complaint shall contain complete information concerning the complaint.
 The certificant’s failure to respond to the complaint or lack of cooperation shall not prevent the continuation of the investigation as the Ethics and Discipline Committee deems appropriate.

 (iv) Investigation.
 The Ethics and Discipline Committee shall conduct its investigation by collecting information, conducting phone inquiries or any other appropriate means of inquiry.
-If after receipt of the certificant’s response the Ethics and Discipline Committee determines that additional information is warranted by either or both parties, or from any third parties, the parties shall be notified and shall submit the additional information within thirty (30) days from the date of the Ethics and Discipline Committee’s request for additional information.
+If after receipt of the certificant’s response the Ethics and Discipline Committee determines that additional information is warranted by either or both parties, or from any third parties, the parties shall be notified and shall submit the additional information within 30 days from the date of the Ethics and Discipline Committee’s request for additional information.

 (v) Disposition of Complaint.
 If the Ethics and Discipline Committee concludes that some type of action is warranted, it may take one or more of the following actions: